 Claim fraud is the most common type of health insurance fraud.
 It occurs when a policyholder overstates the expenses that occurred in their medical treatment or submits fraudulent medical bills.
 Some of the medical insurance scams uncovered have also seen policyholders themselves forging medical bills to receive the sum assured.

-Application fraud refers to the policyholder withholding information or lying regarding details that are to be mandatorily disclosed at the time of purchasing the policy.
+Application fraud refers to the policyholder withholding information from their insurer.
+This also applies to lying about details that are to be mandatorily disclosed at the time of purchasing the policy.
 These could include details such as pre-existing illnesses or lifestyle choices, the disclosure of which would cause the premium to rise.

+An eligibility fraud occurs when an individual lies to their insurer about their age, employment status, family details, income, etc. In this manner, fraudsters try to alter or lie about their real eligibility to qualify for a particular health insurance coverage.
 However, it is important to remember that eligibility fraud can also occur unbeknownst to the policyholder.
 This is why it is necessary to read the fine print of health insurance documents and learn the inclusions and exclusions of your policy.
-Head on over to Bajaj Markets, where you can apply for a health insurance policy for only Rs.
-244 a month and a representative will also carefully explain the fine print to you.

-Many insurers are also setting up “extortion anticipation units” that participate in field examinations and check cases that sound a little suspicious to the insurer.
+Many insurers are also setting up ‘Extortion Anticipation Units’ that participate in field examinations and check cases that may seem suspicious to the insurer

 Regardless of the type of health insurance fraud committed, the consequences are stringent.
-Read on to learn about the outcome of committing health insurance fraud.
+Here’s the aftermath of committing a health insurance fraud.

-Renewing an existing health insurance policy or even purchasing a new one might prove difficult once the policyholder has been found to have committed medical insurance scams.
+Renewing an existing health insurance policy or even purchasing a new one might prove difficult.

-Head over to Bajaj Markets, where you can buy a health insurance policy for as little as Rs.
-244 a month and get benefits such as no capping on room rent, no medical checkup for those younger than 55 years, and even post-operative care coverage.
+Head over to Bajaj Markets, where you can buy a health insurance policy for as little as ₹160/month and get benefits such as no capping on room rent, no medical checkup for those younger than 55 years, and even post-operative care coverage.